lukejagodzinski/meteor-astronomy-behaviors/README.md

 ## About

-Meteor Astronomy Behaviors is a module for [Meteor Astronomy](https://github.com/jagi/meteor-astronomy) package that introduces behaviors feature into you model.
+Astronomy Behaviors is a module for [Meteor Astronomy](https://github.com/jagi/meteor-astronomy) package that introduces behaviors feature into you model.
 Behaviors are nice way of reusing your code for more than one model.
-If you have similar features in two or more schemas, you should consider creating behavior for such feature.
+If you have similar features in two or more classes, you should consider creating behavior for such feature.
 An example of good behavior can be `createdAt` and `updateAt` fields which should be filled with the current date on document save and on every document update.
 And it's why we've created `Timestamp` behavior for that.

 ## Installation

-You shouldn't add the Meteor Astronomy Behaviors package directly to your project.
+You shouldn't add the Astronomy Behaviors package directly to your project.
 Instead you should add a package for behavior you want to use.
 Right now there are three behaviors.

 **Timestamp**